 Last year, my wife and I spent a much-needed evening out on a date.
-We enjoyed fireside lattes, vanilla cupcakes, and some really great conversation.
-Afterwards, we had some extra time so we decided to drop by Barnes & Noble bookstore—believe it or not, there are a few of those places still around.
+We enjoyed fireside lattes, vanilla cupcakes, and some great conversation.
+Afterward, we had some extra time, so we decided to drop by Barnes & Noble bookstore—believe it or not, there are a few of those places still around.

-While we were there, I walked past a book that I had seen a number of times and one that was recommended to me by many friends: #GIRLBOSS (aff.) by Sophia Amoruso, Founder and Executive Chairman of Nasty Gal.
+While we were there, I walked past a book that I had seen many times and one that was recommended to me by many friends: #GIRLBOSS (aff.) by Sophia Amoruso, Founder and Executive Chairman of Nasty Gal.

 I felt a little weird picking it up, but I knew this was the story of her life, from a homeless teenager to aspiring entrepreneur—in some ways, something I knew I’d relate to.
 But something on the back cover caught my attention: